 We encourage you to read more about each of our acne treatments at the links mentioned above.
 Explanations on possible side effects are given in their descriptions.
 Plus, during your initial consultation with us, we will go over more details pertaining to your treatment, and its factors for success.

 What is the cost of acne treatments at your Surrey skin clinic?

-Sometimes, however, it will be impossible for us to let you know a final price until we see you in person.
-This is because your exact condition won’t be like everyone else’s, and may require a special package we’ll put together for you.
+Sometimes, however, it will be impossible for us to let you know a price until we see you in person.
+This is because your exact condition won’t be like everyone else’s, and may require a customized package we’ll put together for you.

-Results are not guaranteed, and can vary from patient to patient.
+Procedure results are not guaranteed, and can vary from patient to patient.

 Our services are not covered by MSP, nor by most insurance companies.
 They are considered cosmetic.
-We do not do any form fills for insurance claims.